 You will need (1) passion for the work, (2) personal discipline, (3) time management skill, (4) biblical habituations, and (5) an organized mind.
 BTW, those five things are essential if you want to counsel well.
 Every skilled and seasoned discipler/counselor has mastered those disciplines.

 You read it a second time.
 There are 24 books to read.
 That’s one per month for 24 months.
 Nine of them are in theology, while the other fifteen are in psychology–or what we call sanctification.
 I suspect you have not read them all.
 You choose 24 books from a selection of 42 books.

-However, if you have to read one a second time, you will “triply” benefit: (1) You read it once; (2) you will read it again; (3) and your third time around will require you to write a several thousand word, three-part report, which requires you to explain the author’s intent, while bringing practical and personal application to your life.
+If you have to read one a second time, you will experience triple benefit: (1) You read it once; (2) you will read it again; (3) and your third time around will require you to write a several thousand words, three-part report, which requires you to explain the author’s intent, while bringing practical and personal application to your life.
 The point is: If you read a book twice, you will benefit more than the other students.

 One of our goals is to train Christians, while not setting up in people’s minds an unintended consequence of a two-tier system: (1) those who can counsel, based on being certified and (2) those who can’t counsel because they were not certified.
 Certification should not be where we put the accent mark when it comes to being trained in how to disciple others.

 As noted in a previous question, the number one thing that will make you a biblically successful counselor is your reputation (word-of-mouth from folks you have served), evidenced by truly helping people change.